-A native of East Lansing, Michigan, violinist Ani Gregorian Resnick received her Bachelor of Music degree in 1997 and her Master of Music degree in 1999 from The Juilliard School, where she studied with Joseph Fuchs, Harvey Shapiro and Earl Carlyss.
-She has performed on Broadway in The Lion King, Sister Act, Miss Saigon and Jane Eyre, on the Late Show with David Letterman, with Bono (of U2) in Giants Stadium and with Bryan Adams on MTV Unplugged, which was subsequently released on A&M Records.
+A native of East Lansing, Michigan, violinist Ani Gregorian Resnick received her Bachelor and Master of Music degrees from The Juilliard School, where she studied with Joseph Fuchs, Harvey Shapiro and Earl Carlyss.
+She has performed on Broadway in The Lion King, Sister Act, Miss Saigon and Jane Eyre, with Train on the Late Show with David Letterman, with Bono (of U2) in Giants Stadium and with Bryan Adams on MTV Unplugged, which was subsequently released on A&M Records.
 Mrs. Resnick has also performed in Italy with the Spoleto Festival Orchestra, toured Asia with the Juilliard Orchestra and is currently a member of the Springfield (MA) Symphony Orchestra and the New Choral Society of Scarsdale.
 She can be heard on various television commercials for Sprint, Disney, Ethan Allen, and Este Lauder.

 Over the years Mrs. Resnick has performed with such diverse artists as Luciano Pavarotti, Art Garfunkel, Arlo Guthrie, Olivia Newton-John, the Moody Blues, Don McLean, Donna Summer, Kurt Masur, and Bobby McFerrin.
-In 1993, she was first prize winner at the Fischoff National Chamber Music Competition as first violinist of the LaStrada String Quartet.
-This performance was released on CD in 1998 to celebrate the 25th anniversary of the competition.
-Mrs. Resnick continues to give recitals and chamber music performances throughout the United States, and is an active violin teacher and clinician.
-She is the founder and director of Suzuki on the Island (formed in 2000), and was formerly a teaching artist for the New York Philharmonic School Partnership Teaching Program and the director of the North Shore Performing Arts Academy Suzuki Program.
-Mrs. Resnick is a member of the Suzuki Association of the Americas.
+She was first prize winner at the Fischoff National Chamber Music Competition as first violinist of the LaStrada String Quartet.

 Alejandra Mahave was born in Chile and comes from a family of professional musicians.
 She is a graduate of the University of Chile, National Conservatory of Music with a degree in Viola Performance and a former member of the Chilean National Symphony, a position she won by audition while finishing her studies at the Conservatory.

 Upon her arrival in the United States, Ms. Mahave toured extensively, performing throughout the country and Canada with the Music of Andrew Lloyd Weber featuring Michael Crawford.
 As a performer Alejandra has been active in many different aspects of musical life, joining the Riverside Symphony, New Jersey Symphony, Westfield Symphony, The New York Virtuosi Chamber Orchestra, City Island Chamber Ensemble and Alma String Quartet.
 Alternative venues include appearances and recordings with a wide range of popular artists such as Donna Summer, Bryan Adams, Tony Bennett and Mark Mangold, as well as on numerous commercials for radio and TV.
 Ms. Mahave has also participated in Music Festivals around the world including the Festival di Due Mondi in Spoleto, Italy, the Frutillar Summer Festival in Chile, the Manchester Music Festival in Vermont and the Chamber Music Festival of the Hamptons.
 Alejandra started assisting in the studio of violinist Norma Kokisch at a very early stage of her career, making teaching a relevant aspect of her development as a musician.
 Since then she has been involved with many music schools in the Metropolitan area including the Third Street Settlement, Manhattan School of Music Preparatory School, The Queens College Preparatory School and the Birch Wathen Lenox School.
 She has done extensive coaching in the Tri-State Area including the Connecticut Youth Symphony and with a special program from BOCES coaching youth orchestras throughout Nassau County.
-She is very proud and happy to rejoin the faculty at Suzuki on the Island after a year long break in which she concentrated her efforts on raising baby Liam.
+She has been on faculty at Suzuki on the Island for over 15 years.

 Born in New York City, Mark Humburg started playing the cello at the age of 5.
 He attended LaGuardia High School for the Performing Arts as a cello major, winning the Chamber Music Society of Lincoln Center’s Young Artists Competition.
 He graduated from Mannes, the New School for Music, a student of Wolfram Koessel and Fred Sherry.